Crash of an Armstrong Whitworth AW.41 Albemarle I in Bournemouth: 3 killed

 Circumstances:

-The crew was performing a training flight in the region of Poole.
-While landing in the Poole harbor, the seaplane christened 'Dog-Able' went out of control and crashed.
-Three crew members were killed while three others were injured.
+The crew was performing a training flight in the area of Poole.
+While landing in the Poole harbor, the seaplane named 'Dog-Able' went out of control and crashed.
+Three crew members were killed and three others were injured.
+The airplane was destroyed by fire and sank.

 Those killed were: